IHE/RAD.IRA/input/pagecontent/volume-1.md

 When the Evidence Creator wants to publish content events into a reporting session, then it shall be grouped with a Content Creator to enable it to publish events using one or more FHIR resources.
 See [Section 1:53.1.1.6](volume-1.html#153116-content-creator) for details.

-The Evidence Creator is expected to publish events using one or more of the following FHIR resources that are expected to be useful in reporting:

-- `ImagingSelection`: image / series references and simple annotations such as bounding boxes
-- `Observation`: measurements and annotations
-- `DocumentReference`: results from IHE AI Results Profile using the [JSON Representation of DICOM SR](https://www.dicomstandard.org/News-dir/ftsup/docs/sups/Sup219.pdf), or other documents

 > Note: The FHIR resources which the actor can publish as FHIRcast contents are documented in its CapabilityStatement.

 #### 1:53.1.1.5 Stateless Evidence Creator